 - The ability to work collaboratively with a cohort of other fellows in a seminar style of learning.

-Interested staff should complete an application, which includes information about you and your career at KU, along with several short essay questions.
-The essay questions will focus on your career goals, interest in the program, suitability to the program, and overall project interest.
-Upon completion, your supervisor will receive an email from the system requesting support for your application.
+Interested staff should complete an application, which includes information about the candidates’ career at KU, along with completion of several short essay questions.
+The essay questions focus on career goals, interest in the program, suitability to the program, and overall interest in the yearlong project topic.
+Upon completion, candidates’ supervisors receive an email requesting support for the application.

-A review committee then meets with select applicants for a short interview.
+A review committee then meets with select candidates for a short interview.
 Following the full review process, the committee selects a cohort of employees to participate in the program.